 (c) In a relative's established residence; or

-means the behavior occurred from eight days to five years of the assessment date.
+"Past" means the behavior occurred from eight days to five years of the assessment date.
 For behaviors indicated as past, the department determines whether the behavior is addressed with current interventions or whether no interventions are in place.
-"Personal aide"

-means physical or verbal assistance with activities of daily living (ADL) and instrumental activities of daily living (IADL) due to your functional limitations.
+"Personal care services" means physical or verbal assistance with activities of daily living (ADL) and instrumental activities of daily living (IADL) due to your functional limitations.
 Assistance is evaluated with the use of assistive devices.
-"Physician"

 (a) Having a signed department contract to provide long-term care client services; and

-means a cost for a service or item that is consistent with the market standards for comparable services or items.
-"Representative"
+"Reasonable cost" means a cost for a service or item that is consistent with the market standards for comparable services or items.

-means a person who you have chosen, or has been appointed by a court, whose primary duty is to act on your behalf to direct your service budget to meet your identified health, safety, and welfare needs.
-"Residential facility"
+"Representative" means a person who you have chosen, or has been appointed by a court, whose primary duty is to act on your behalf to direct your service budget to meet your identified health, safety, and welfare needs.